 What are the possible risks of being in the study?

-- Dexamethasone may disturb sleep and increase the risk of infections.
+- Dexamethasone may also disturb sleep and increase the risk of infections.
 In people with diabetes it can raise blood sugar.

 - Oseltamivir may cause headache, tummy upset and allergic reactions.